-Harvard University is a private, nonprofit school in an urban setting in Cambridge, Massachusetts.
-Harvard was founded in 1636 and the school enrolls around 19,646 students per year, including 5,222 undergraduate students.
-Harvard provides on-campus housing for students.
-Most students live in off campus housing, and 90% of students spend their weekends on campus.
+Harvard University is a private, nonprofit school in the city of Cambridge, Massachusetts.
+Harvard was founded in 1636.
+The college currently enrolls around 19,646 students a year, including 5,222 undergraduate students.

 |Overall Acceptance Rate||5%|